Volunteer With Us!

 We have the best group of volunteers that share your commitment to help pregnant moms and babies.

-Volunteers attend two three-hour sessions in the Birthright office.
+New volunteers attend two three-hour training sessions in the Birthright office.
 The hours for volunteering are flexible and there is free parking.
 We have volunteers of all ages from students to retired and in between!
-Volunteer training is held in February and October.
-Registration is necessary.
-However, for other times in the year, special arrangements can be made by calling the director for individual training.
 Call 412-621-1988 or email email@example.com for more information.

 I have been volunteering at Birthright for two years now on a mostly weekly basis.
 I am a senior at the University of Pittsburgh and am highly involved in their pro-life student group and Catholic Newman Club.
 My experience with assisting pregnant women and women with children goes much farther back than two years.
 Throughout high school, I regularly volunteered with the Sisters of Life, at a Catholic religious order with a charism for supporting the most vulnerable, namely women and their children.
 Volunteering at Birthright in college has allowed me to better care for my Pittsburgh community, especially women in need.
 Every time I am in the office, talking with women about their lives and sharing resources, I grow in understanding of what many women go through.
 This allows me to better care for them individually as well as in other pro-life activities like Sidewalk Advocacy and talking with pro-choice students on campus.